Earliest sunset isn’t on the shortest day

 Latest sunrise and earliest sunset aren’t on the solstice

 As you might have guessed, the latest sunrises aren’t on the day of the solstice either.
-So for middle latitudes in the Northern Hemisphere, the latest sunrises come in early January.
+For middle latitudes in the Northern Hemisphere, the latest sunrises come in early January.

-However, there’s variation in the exact dates, but the sequence is always the same for both hemispheres.
+Although there’s variation in the exact dates, the sequence is always the same for both hemispheres.
 First, earliest sunset before the winter solstice, the winter solstice itself, latest sunrise after the winter solstice.
-Then, half a year later: earliest sunrise before the summer solstice, the summer solstice itself, latest sunset.
+Then, half a year later, earliest sunrise before the summer solstice, the summer solstice itself, latest sunset.

 So by all means, check out the earliest and latest sunsets and sunrises in your area.
-Because they are always lovely and happen around every solstice.
+They are always lovely and happen around every solstice.

 Sunsets from the EarthSky Community

-Bottom line: The solstice comes on December 21, 2022, at 21:48 UTC.
-But the earliest sunsets at mid-northern latitudes – say, 40 degrees north latitude – happen on and around December 6 or 7.
-By comparison, latitudes closer to the equator had their earliest sunsets in late November, or earlier in December.
+Bottom line: The solstice comes on December 22, 2023, at 3:27 UTC.
+Does that coincide with the earliest sunsets?
+It depends on where you live.
+The earliest sunsets at mid-northern latitudes happen weeks before the solstice.
+By comparison, latitudes closer to the equator have their earliest sunsets in late November, or earlier in December.
 And then latitudes closer to the Arctic Circle will have their earliest sunsets closer to the December solstice.

 Solstice tale of two cities: New York, New York, and St. Augustine, Florida